WHOLE SCHOOL CURRICULUM STATEMENT

 SUBJECTS CURRENTLY ON OFFER AT PATE'S SIXTH FORM

-English, Maths, Further Maths, Biology, Chemistry, Physics, Art, French, Economics, Geography, Music, Computing, German, Physical Education, Design and Technology, History, Religious Education, Politics, Drama and Spanish.
+English, Maths, Further Maths, Biology, Chemistry, Physics, Art, French, Economics, Geography, Music, Computing, German, Physical Education, Design and Technology, History, Philosophy, Theology and Ethics, Politics, Drama and Spanish.

 The impact of our curriculum is clear to see.
 Our students achieve the very highest possible outcomes in terms of academic qualifications (attainment and progress), that see them go on to the very best University courses (both in the UK and abroad), and also increasingly to highly competitive Higher Apprenticeship courses.
 Crucially however, our students also embody the skills and qualities set out in our school vision.
 These skills are recorded, reflected on and assessed through our Personal Development Curriculum, resulting in the happy, curious, resilient and well-rounded young individuals who are the hallmark of our school.Pate’s Curriculum Overview